MichaelCurrin/github-reporting-py/README.md

 ## GraphQL benefits

-Test queries against Github data in the GraphQL [explorer](https://developer.github.com/v4/explorer/).

-The GraphQL single endpoint allows fetching of large amounts of data with fewer queries than REST, getting just the fields and level of detail requested.
+Using [GraphQL](https://graphql.org/) means only a single endpoint to query, using a POST request usually to get data.
+It allows fetching of large amounts of data with fewer queries than REST, getting just the fields and level of detail requested.
 Note that paging and rate limits still apply but should be easier to deal with.

-In particular, GraphQL makes easier to scale to many fetch a large numbers of commits, even across multiple repos or branches, using a single request.
+In particular, GraphQL makes it easier to scale to many fetch a large numbers of commits, even across multiple repos or branches, using a single request.
 Whereas the REST API only gives the commit data at the branch tip.
 So to get a 1000 commits you need 1000 requests.
 This is slow and results in quick rate limiting (max 5000 requests per hour).
 I experience this in a previous project.

 ## Requirements